 - Security is ensured by each user’s stake in the network.

 See Also: How Long Does It Take to Mine 1 Ethereum?

 This will change when sharding (dividing the blockchain into smaller “sharded” chains) is deployed in 2022.
-These blockchains will process transactions in parallel (increasing TPS) and will be more lightweight (lower hardware requirements and better experience for end-users).
+These blockchains will process transactions in parallel (increasing TPS) and will be more lightweight (lower hardware requirements and better end-user experience).

 Bitcoin: The First-Mover Advantage And Poster Case Of Crypto

-While Ethereum has a lot of potential, most of the general public is not aware of it.
+While Ethereum has a lot of potential, most of the general public is unaware of it.
 On the other hand, mainstream media regularly covers Bitcoin, and people with no crypto background have heard of it.

 Governments, too, recognize Bitcoin as a force to reckon with — El Salvador became the first country in the world to approve of Bitcoin as a legal tender.